marijnh/Eloquent-JavaScript/14_dom.md

 {{index "block element", "inline element", style, "strong (HTML tag)", "a (HTML tag)", underline}}

-We have seen that different HTML elements display different behavior.
+We have seen that different HTML elements are drawn differently.
 Some are displayed as blocks, others inline.
 Some add styling, such as `<strong>` making its content ((bold)) and `<a>` making it blue and underlining it.